kfigon/RandomGoCode/compilers/readme.md

 needed to get the context.
 Lexer is harder to write

 ## finite automata
 on state s1, on input a go to state s2.
 If end state reached - accept.
-Otherwise - reject (end state in not finite or acceptable state or stuck)
+Otherwise - reject (end state in not finite or acceptable state or stuck).

+each move consumes input (moves ptr in string).
+There are also epsilon moves - does not consume inputs.

+deterministic finite automata.
+DFA
+* one transition per input
+* no e-moves

+non deterministic finite automate - NFA
+* can have multiple transition points per 1 input
+* can have e-moves

+implementation (DFA) - 2d array
+* rows - states
+* columns - inputs
+* cells - next states

+in case of sparse tables - graph like - map of vector of moves for each possible state. allows to share rows (by setting ptrs)

+implementation (NFA) - 2d array
+* rows - states
+* columns - inputs.
+Additional column - epsilon
+* cells - set of next states

+each iteration needs to process in a loop - for each el in next state set